Skip to content

 No sound on a Toshiba TV is usually caused by muted volume, loose cables, or incorrect audio output settings.
 Check the mute button first, then power cycle by unplugging for 30 seconds.

 Your Toshiba TV has no sound.
 It happens more often than you’d think, especially after firmware updates or when switching between HDMI inputs.
 On the 2025 Toshiba C350 series running Fire TV OS, I’ve seen audio drop out after changing the digital output format.
+Most fixes take under five minutes.

 • Muted volume or low settings — the most overlooked cause, check the mute button and volume level before anything else

-• Loose or damaged cables — HDMI and optical TOSLINK connections account for roughly 30% of TV audio failures
+• Loose or damaged cables: HDMI and optical TOSLINK connections account for roughly 30% of TV audio failures

-• Power cycling clears software glitches — unplug the TV for 30 seconds to reset temporary audio bugs
+• Power cycling clears software glitches: unplug the TV for 30 seconds to reset temporary audio bugs

-• Wrong digital audio format — switching from Bitstream to PCM at Settings > Display & Sounds > Audio fixes sound on many Toshiba Fire TVs
+• Wrong digital audio format: switching from Bitstream to PCM at Settings > Display & Sounds > Audio fixes sound on many Toshiba Fire TVs

 • Factory reset is the last resort — go to Settings > My Fire TV > Reset to Factory Defaults to resolve persistent software audio issues